 Chickpeas are an extremely healthful addition to anyone’s diet, especially diabetics as they help to control blood glucose levels.
-As well as their numerous health benefits, preparing meals with chickpeas is simple and quick.
+As well as their numerous other health benefits, preparing meals with chickpeas is simple and quick.

 Chickpeas (aka garbanzo beans) were first consumed by people living in modern-day Turkey and Greece about 10,000 years ago, after which they spread to southern France and Germany and then throughout the Middle East, where they became a staple in traditional diets.

 Chickpeas are a potent package of protein, vitamins and dietary minerals.
 They help keep glucose levels stable and boost protection against disease, as well increasing digestion and satiety.
 The chickpea is the second most widely eaten bean in the world after soybeans.

 Chickpeas, which grow on trees, are a type of pulse, ie they come from a pod that contains two or three seeds.
 There are three main kinds of chickpeas or garbanzo beans.

 Desi chickpeas have small dark seeds and a rough coat.
 Bombay chickpeas are larger.
 Both the Desi and Bombay types come from India.
 Kabuli chickpeas come from Europe or Africa and have smooth coats.
 However, all three types deliver the same health benefits and can be used interchangeably.

 What’s in chickpeas (garbanzo beans)

 Here’s what you get in 100 grams of mature seeds, boiled without salt: